Nikki Haley will launch a $10M ad campaign to try to overtake Ron DeSantis in the GOP primary

 As of Sunday, Haley’s super PAC had reserved nearly $4.9 million in advertising from Monday through January compared to almost $4 million reserved by DeSantis’ super PAC, according to AdImpact.

 DeSantis’ opponents flagged another shift in spending as a potential sign of financial stress.
-The pro-DeSantis Never Back Down moved late last week to shift roughly $700,000 in advertising initially set to run over the next two weeks into January instead.
+The pro-DeSantis Never Back Down moved late last week to shift roughly $700,000 in advertising initially set to run this month into January instead.
+The move leaves DeSantis with no advertising in New Hampshire whatsoever over the next two weeks.

 Kristin Davison, who leads Never Back Down, said no advertising dollars were “cut.”
 Instead, she said they were “optimized and placed to complement (the) campaign and get January started.”